Someone gave me a tea towel that says "They say God only gives you what you can handle. Apparently God thinks I'm a BadAss..."

 Bankruptcy, failed relationships, drinking, brain lesions — they weren’t the problems, they were symptoms of the problem.
 The problem was me not telling the truth, for years.

 The truth was: I had no idea who I was or what I wanted.
 I had spent so long worrying about what other people thought of me that I had lost myself completely.
 Years of stuffing down grief and shame from childhood had eaten me alive, from the inside-out.
+I could barely admit to myself all the trauma I'd experienced let alone actually heal it.

-Telling the Truth and using it as your guide isn’t easy.
+Telling the truth and using it as your guide isn’t easy.
 It’s scary as hell.
-We’re working against the primal brain that says if you really look at why you’re not happy, the Truth will be too terrible to survive.
+We’re working against the primal brain that says if you really look at why you’re not happy, the truth will be too terrible to survive.
 (It’s trying to protect us - sweet really, but not helpful.)

 Finding the truth and telling it to yourself isn’t the end.
 It doesn’t magically heal everything.
 But it is the first step in taking back your power, of forging a new creation story of who you are and will be.